For more information on our programs and events, contact Heather Kehoe, Program & Event Coordinator.

 May

-Art Auction returns to the Southern Alberta Art Gallery Maansiksikaitsitapiitsinikssin on May 3, 2025!
+At Auction returns on May 2, 2025!
 Art Auction is the Gallery’s longest-running, much beloved annual fundraiser—and an important opportunity to contribute to the Gallery’s work making southern Alberta a place where contemporary art creates and supports vibrant communities.
 Funds raised through Art Auction are invested right back into delivering the Gallery’s core mission by supporting programming and exhibitions throughout the year.

 Stay tuned for more information on this exciting event.